 - 1. Administrative issues: What to Expect -- Course Expectations & Limitations - 2.
-The Roots of Clinical SW: TransCultural & TransHistoric Perspectives from witchdoctors, shamans & curanderas and my grandmothers "root doctoring." - 3.
+The Roots of Clinical SW: TransCultural & TransHistoric PerspectivesJoining the 2nd oldest profession: What social work clinicians can learn from witchdoctors, shamans & curanderas and my grandmothers "root doctoring." - 3.
 What is the PsychoBioSocial (PBS or the BioPsychoSocial) Model? - 4.
 Transtheoretical Common Factors in Helping: A Review of What They Are.